Skip to Content

 5. White Lily

-The lily used to have medicinal uses and has been cultivated for over 3000 years.
+The white lilies are also called the Madonna lilies and are true lilies.
+These lilies have medicinal uses and have been cultivated for over 3000 years.

 This illustration is by William Curtis from The Botanical Magazine 1794.